tldr-pages/tldr/pages/common/babel.md

 `babel {{path/to/input_directory}} --ignore {{ignored_files}}`

-- Compile and output as minified JavaScript:
+- Transpile and output as minified JavaScript:

 `babel {{path/to/input_file}} --minified`